 The Hong Kong egg tart is an international sensation.
 You will find egg tarts anywhere there’s a Chinese community – and there’s pretty much a Chinese community in every part of the world.

 A good egg tart should be eaten fresh, still warm from the oven, with a filling that has the perfect consistency and doesn’t harden a bit as it cools.
-There should be a rich egg flavour with only a slight hint of sweetness.
+There should be a rich egg flavor with only a slight hint of sweetness.

-There’s a bakery famous for its egg tarts in Hong Kong, but to taste the real deal, any good mom and pop store will do the trick.
+There’s a bakery famous for its egg tarts in Hong Kong, but to taste the real deal, any good mom-and-pop store will do the trick.
 Avoid the big chain stores because you only taste the sugar and no egg.

 Photo: Wiki Commons